 Part 2: Risk ID and Management

 Part 2 of your FEP is to identify the environmental risks on your property and look at what you can do to improve your farm management practices.
-Part 2 is where you create a plan to improve your practices over the next few years by using “Actions”.
+Part 2 is where you create a plan to improve your practices by using “Actions”.

 To complete Part 2 of your FEP you will need to have the following information available: